Home Culture in Vancouver Lunar New Year and Chinese New Year in Metro Vancouver

 Chinese New Year and Lunar New Year in Vancouver

-Below are events that normally happen in the City of Vancouver in the core of downtown and elsewhere within the city.
-Most are taking place again in 2025.
+Below are events that generally take place in the City of Vancouver, in the downtown core, and elsewhere within the city.
+Most are taking place again in 2026.

 Lunar New Year Events in Downtown Vancouver